Article written by Elisa - Travel Writer & Local in France

 If you go for a champagne tasting, which we recommend!, check out this article on the best champagne houses in Reims.

-For your night in Reims, we recommend the Domaine Les Crayères, a mythical property in the city nestled in a seven hectares park, 300m from the Pommery Champagne House.
-Inaugurated by the Marquise de Polignac, this wonderful villa belonged to her descendants until 1978.
+For your night in Reims, we recommend the Domaine Les Crayères, an iconic property in the city nestled in a seven-hectare park only 300m from the Pommery Champagne House.
+Commissioned by the Marquise de Polignac, this superb villa belonged to her descendants until 1978.

 If you prefer to stay in the Champagne countryside, far from the city’s hustle and bustle, book at Le Clos des Terres Soudées for a total Champagne experience.
 Located in the heart of vineyards, this is a beautiful wine-growing family house in Vrigny, less than 10 km from Reims.
-Upon request and free of charge, it is possible to visit the property’s wine cellar.
+Upon request and free of charge, it is possible to visit the property’s wine cellar – Click here to book your stay at Le Clos des Terres Soudées

 Day 2 | Reims – Epernay